-Notice that the graphs that we use in this paper (and in general in the context of graphical models) are so-called \emph{labeled graphs}, i.e.\ every node is considered a different object.
+Notice that the graphs that we use in this paper (and in general in the context of graphical models) are so-called \emph{labeled graphs}, that is, every node is considered a different object.
 Hence, for example, graph $i\ful j\ful k$ is not equal to $j\ful i\ful k$.

 We use the notation $\mathcal{J}^G$ for an independence model defined over the node set of $G$.
-Among the independence models over the node set $V$ of a graph $G$, those that are of interest to us \emph{conform} with $G$, meaning that $i\sim j$ in $G$ implies $\langle i,j\cd C\rangle\notin\mathcal{J}$ for any $C\subseteq V\setminus\{i,j\}$.
+Among the independence models over the node set $V$ of a graph $G$, those that are of interest to us \emph {conform} with $G$, meaning that $i\sim j$ in $G$ implies $\langle i,j\cd C\rangle\notin\mathcal{J}$ for any $C\subseteq V\setminus\{ i,j\}$.
 Henceforth, we assume that independence models $\mathcal{J}^G$ conform with $G$, unless otherwise stated.
-Notice that henceforth we use the notation $i$ instead of $\{i\}$ for a subset consisting of a single element $i$ in an independence statement. \paragraph{Basic graph theoretical definitions.} Here we introduce some basic graph theoretical definitions.
-A \emph{loop} is an edge with the same endpoints. \emph{Multiple edges} are edges with the same pair of endpoints.
-A \emph{simple graph} has neither loops nor multiple edges.
+Notice that henceforth we use the notation $i$ instead of $\{i\}$ for a subset consisting of a single element $i$ in an independence statement.